wavemaker/docs/learn/wavemaker-release-notes.md

 | Cordova (mobile apps) <br/> Android <br/> iOS |12.0.0 <br/> 12.0.0  <br/> 6.3.0 |

 :::note
-Cordova-Android supports Android SDK 24.
+Cordova-Android supports from Android 24 (Nougat).
 :::

 This is the default Tomcat runtime support.
 Apps can be deployed to any standard Java Web Server running on JDK 11.
 For more information, see [here](/learn/app-development/deployment/deployment-web-server).